i077/system/README.md

 - `secrets/` stores strings that are not publicly accessible (API tokens, etc).
   Everything in this directory is encrypted with GPG via [git-crypt](https://github.com/AGWA/git-crypt).

+- Dependencies are tracked (and nixpkgs is pinned) through [niv](https://github.com/nmattia/niv/), which leaves two files in `nix/` that provide dependency info and a Nix function to import those dependencies.

 ## Usage

 To bootstrap a NixOS system with an existing configuration (e.g. `spectre`, my current laptop),